About The Project

 Accommodation & Meals

 Safe and comfortable accommodation will be provided during your stay in Rwanda.
 Volunteers have the unmissable experience of living within the community which is a great way to experience cultural immersion.
 Volunteers will be accommodated at the project operations base guesthouse or at a nearby independent guesthouse.
 It may be necessary for volunteers to share a twin room depending on how many people are participating at the same time.
+Linen is provided.
+The shared rooms are split by gender.
 If necessary it may be possible to secure a private room (additional fees apply).

 Breakfast and dinner will be provided at the guesthouse during your stay, and lunch can be bought cheaply at local markets, street stalls and cafes.
 Volunteers are welcome to buy bread and other snacks as required, and are required to buy their own drinking water.
 Your hosts will provide you with a selection of local Rwandan foods during your volunteer period, but you should not expect to eat as you normally do at home.
 This might take some adjusting to but is part of life in Rwanda.
 If you have special eating needs, please let us know ahead of time so that we can make arrangements for you.
 We will do our best to see that you are well taken care of, but also as a volunteer, there is a need to be flexible.

-Please keep in mind that living conditions in Rwanda are basic, which is part of the challenge and experience of volunteering in a developing country.
+Please keep in mind that living conditions are basic and it is not common to have hot running water in Rwanda, which is part of the challenge and experience of volunteering in a developing country.
 With a little patience, and a flexible attitude, you will quickly get used to your new surroundings.